attack-monkey/Lean-Functional-Typescript/README.md

 eg. `listenToOutside(newData => doSomethingPure(newData))`

-^^ This can also be written with 'point-free' style as `listenToOutside(doSomethingPure)`
+^^ This clso be written with 'point-free' style as `listenToOutside(doSomethingPure)`

-Listeners tend to come in a few different flavors but they all listen for new data and then pass that data into an a pure function.
+Listeners tend to come in a few different flavors but they all listen for new data and then pass that data into a pure function.

 The Listener itself doesn't leak scope.